19th C, Pine, Sichuan. Full-figure lama image on furniture rare; antique furniture from Sichuan rare; good condition; all-original.

 61” W x 19.5” D x 36” H

-This Lama Chest is rare because not many antique furniture are available from Sichuan due to its geographical isolation, relative inaccessibility, and its virtual self-sufficiency as the region is historically known as the ”Province of Abundance”.
-A little background of the region serves to illustrate why so few historical relics came out of this area.
+This Lama Chest is quite rare because there are not many Chinese chests using tall lama images as pivotal point, and not many antique furniture are available from Sichuan (literally means “Four Rivers”) due to its geographical isolation, relative inaccessibility, and its virtual self-sufficiency as the region is historically known as the ”Province of Abundance”.

-Sichuan literally means “Four Rivers”.
 Geographically, it is a province that consists of two very distinct parts.
 The eastern part is mostly within the fertile Sichuan basin.
-The western part consists of the numerous mountain ranges (including the Himalayas), forming the easternmost part of the Qinghai-Tibetan Plateau, which China has claimed part of it as the Tibetan Autonomous Region in the 20th century.
+The western part consists of numerous mountain ranges (including the Himalayas), forming the easternmost part of the Qinghai -Tibetan Plateau, which China has claimed part of it as the Tibetan Autonomous Region in the 20th century.
 The Sichuan Basin and adjacent areas of the Yangtze watershed was a cradle of indigenous civilization dating back to at least the 15th century BC.
 The province is rich in agriculture, mineral, and textile products.
 The region thus formed a stage on the trade route connecting the Yellow River watershed with India and the west.
 Buddhism probably came from India to the area even back then.

-The majority of the population is Han Chinese who lives scattered throughout the region, but significant minorities of Tibetan, Yi and other ethnic groups reside in the western portion with their own distinct religious beliefs.
-They practiced Mahayana Buddhism (concept of meritorious deeds such as gives alms and help build monasteries as path to enlightenment), Taoism, Confucianism and Chinese folk religion.
+The majority of the population is Han Chinese who lives scattered throughout the region and practiced Mahayana Buddhism (concept of meritorious deeds such as give alms to lamas and help build monasteries as path to enlightenment), Taoism, Confucianism, and Chinese folk religion, but significant other ethnic groups residing in the western portion have their own distinct religious beliefs.
 This Lama Chest is a good example of the importance of religious influence in the life of these ethnic groups.
 This chest is probably from a Buddhist or Taoist temple, or the residence of a lama.